kk-sw/database-concepts/PITCHME.md

 ### NoSQL Databases

-@ul
 - No predefined schema/structure
     - Store anything
+@ul
 - Non-trivial queries are hard
     - Model database based on the proposed usage
     - Need to know what to use for
 - Performance
+    - Very good for expected use cases
+    - Bad for unexpected use cases

 @ulend

 ---

 ### CAP Theorem

+- Eric Brewer (~1997)

 @ul
 - CAP theorem (Reliability)